 Generally, there is a higher chance of success in chargeback representment when the chargeback is for a physical product or real world service that was delivered and signed for and such compelling evidence is submitted by the merchant.
 Overall, chargeback representment can be a tedious and time-consuming process for merchants.
 The good news is that Justt’s hassle-free, chargeback mitigation solution can help merchants streamline the representment process and increase their chances of success.

 How Justt can help

 Justt’s advanced chargeback mitigation solution harnesses the power of AI and human expertise to help merchants dispute chargebacks and recover lost revenue.
 By integrating with merchants’ payment providers, the necessary documentation for representment is automatically generated and speedily sent to issuers.
 Justt’s team of experienced chargeback experts understand the nuances of chargeback representment and can help merchants put together a chargeback solution that has higher chances of success in representment.
 Merchants can focus on running their businesses while Justt’s powerful AI gathers evidence and builds cases.
-Contact Justt today or request a demo to learn more about how our chargeback mitigation solution can prevent friendly fraud and help recover lost revenue.
+Contact us to learn more about how our chargeback mitigation solution can prevent friendly fraud and help recover lost revenue.

 Chargeback Representment FAQs